Den is a love letter to kaiseki cuisine, and just about everything else too

 With this the four of us fell into steady conversation with each other as the meal progressed.

 Den’s plating is simple, almost minimalist, but it’s fun.
-The chicken wing is crispy and juicy, sour from the pickled plum rice stuffed inside.
+The next course was their famous dentucky fried chicken, and the chicken wing was crispy and juicy, sour from the pickled plum rice stuffed inside.

-The sashimi is aged sawara (which is Japanese Spanish mackerel – no, I don’t know why it is both Japanese and Spanish) with wasabi and nori seaweed sauce.
-This looked like mulukhiyah which was deeply triggering to me, but thankfully it was much, much more delicious than the green snot soup.
+Next was the sashimi course, an aged sawara (Japanese Spanish mackerel — no, I don’t know why the fish is both Japanese and Spanish) with wasabi and nori seaweed sauce.
+The sauce looked like mulukhiyah, which was deeply triggering to me, but thankfully it was much, much more delicious than green snot soup.

 And while I didn’t get the drink pairing, Noriko offered me a shot of sake with the sawara course so I could join my fellow diners.
 We kanpai to Chris and David’s anniversary, and to me and Jin’s travels.